 Did you know that two-thirds of each of your pet’s teeth lie below the gumline?
-That’s why professional dental cleanings are needed—with your pet under anesthesia, we can clean and examine your pet's whole mouth.
-While anesthesia does inherently come with some risk, we take every measure to minimize that risk with the same extensive safety protocols we use with surgeries, including pre-anesthetic blood work, and an exam to make sure your pet is healthy, as well as complete monitoring throughout the procedure.
+That’s why professional cat and dog teeth cleanings are needed.
+When we safely put your pet under anesthesia, we can thoroughly clean and examine your pet's whole mouth.
+While anesthesia does inherently come with some risk, we take every measure to minimize that risk with the same extensive safety protocols we use with surgeries.
+These include pre-anesthetic blood work and an exam to make sure your pet is healthy, as well as complete monitoring throughout the procedure.

 When your pet comes in for a dental procedure, we will perform the following tasks:

 - A thorough oral exam to assess their dental health

 - Scaling each tooth and removing tartar above and below the gumline

 - Polishing each tooth and smoothing its surface to prevent future tartar buildup